Writing Techincal Documentation and User Manuals

 • DisclaimerItems in the left column are more common than those towards the right.

-Adobe's PDF format is quickly becoming a standard, but not everyone has a viewer installed.
+Adobe's PDF format has quickly become a standard, but not everyone has a viewer installed.
 It's quite possible the user isn't at a graphics terminal.

 Microsoft's DOC format keeps changing; still not everyone will have the most recent version of Word or some tool to decode it.

-One solution is to provide postscript documentation, the problem is not everyone has a PostScript capable printer or knows how to get the raw PostScript to it.
+Although postscript generate beautiful content, not everyone has a PostScript capable printer or, if they do, knows how to get the raw PostScript to it.
 Yes, there are applications like ghostview which render postscript, but that assumes the software is there, the user knows about it, and a graphic terminal is available.

 Many OpenSource projects come with documentation in LaTeX (or TeX) format so that users can generate any format they want.
-Again, novice users aren't going to know how to do this and may not have TeX installed.
+This works great for power users, but novice users aren't going to know how to do this and may not have TeX installed.

-As such, the safest course of action is produce plain text files that the user can view, print, or import along with a "pretty version."
+As such, the safest course of action is produce plain text files that the user can view, print, or include with it a "pretty version."

 Bound Documentation